Abstract

 Questions measuring contradicting emotional experience, aesthetic experience, bodily experience, the strength of pleasure, and general strength emotional experience:

-For responding to the questions, the respondents were instructed to utilize the scale ranging from 1 (
+For responding to the questions, the respondents were instructed to utilize the scale ranging from 1 (not at all) to 7 (extremely strongly) in their self-evaluations.

 Declaration of Conflicting Interests